ntutic/json_scrapy/docs/intro/tutorial.rst

             with open(filename, 'wb') as f:
                 f.write(response.body)

-The :meth:`~scrapy.Spider.parse` method will be called to handle each of the requests for those URLs, even though we haven't explicitly told Scrapy to do so.
-This happens because :meth:`~scrapy.Spider.parse` is Scrapy's default callback method, which is called for requests without an explicitly assigned callback.
+The :meth:`~jscrapy.Spider.parse` method will be called to handle each of the requests for those URLs, even though we haven't explicitly told Scrapy to do so.
+This happens because :meth:`~jscrapy.Spider.parse` is Scrapy's default callback method, which is called for requests without an explicitly assigned callback.